Home / Dogs / Dog Breeds / Here

 Red Golden Retriever tends to shed a little less than a standard Golden Retriever.
 Even though they shed less, you should still commit to daily brushing to keep your dog's coat tangle free and to manage the shedding, but you may find that your red golden sheds a bit less.

 You should trim their nails regularly and get into the habit of daily teeth brushing.
 Examine your red golden retriever's ears regularly for signs of irritation, debris, or infection.
-To maintain good ear health, do get into the habit of cleaning their ear with ear cleaning solutions.
+To maintain good ear health, do get into the habit of cleaning their ear with dog ear cleaning solutions.

 Adaptability